EntelectChallenge/2018-TowerDefence/game-rules.md

 * **Do nothing** to conserve energy.
 * Any invalid command will result in a **'Do nothing'** command.
 * Invalid commands include:
     * Trying to place a building when you don't have enough energy.
     * Trying to place a building on coordinates that are currently occupied by another building.
     * Trying to place a building on your opponent's side of the map or coordinates that are out of bounds.

 ### Command Format:
 * The command format is '**x,y,building_type**'.
 * The input must be comma-separated numbers that represent the coordinates followed by the numeric ID of the building type.
 * The valid building types are:
     * 0: **Defence Building**
     * 1: **Attack Building**
     * 2: **Energy Building**
-* An example of a valid command will be '**0,0,1**', which will place a attack building at the top left corner of the map.
+* An example of a valid command will be '**0,0,1**', which will place an attack building at the top left corner of the map.

 ## Buildings:
 * Each building will have an energy cost to build.
-* Each building will take a number of turns until it is fully built and ready, based on it's type.
+* Each building will take a number of turns until it is fully built and ready, based on its type.

 * A building that is not fully built will be destroyed in one hit.